hlooman/polis-masternode-tool/doc/config-connection-direct.md

 In this scenario, you will use your own Polis daemon configured to serve JSON-RPC requests on your local network or any network you can access directly.
 The most convenient way to achieve this is to run a daemon on the same computer as the PMT application itself.

 ## Install the Polis Core wallet
 We will use the official Polis Core client as the Polis daemon for this configuration.
 Install it now if not already installed.
-Binary installers for macOS, Linux and Windows can be downloaded from the [official site](https://www.polis.org/wallets), while documentation on the installation process is available on the [Polis Wiki](https://docs.polis.org/en/stable/wallets/poliscore/installation.html).
+Binary installers for macOS, Linux and Windows can be downloaded from the [official site](https://www.polispay.org)

 ## Enable JSON-RPC and "indexing" in Polis Core
 ###  Set the required parameters in the `polis.conf` file